-Elimu partners with Heri Ministries Sewing College to assist teenage girls from difficult backgrounds and equip them with income generating skills and a sewing trade.
-They return to their homes ready to run a small business and become independent members of their communities.
+Elimu partners with Heri Ministries Sewing College to assist teenage girls with low-income backgrounds by equipping the girls with income generating skills and a sewing trade.
+They return to their families with the knowledge of how to run a small business and become independent members of their communities.
 Many graduates have been able to help provide for their families and educate younger siblings.

 A Local Solution to Local Challenges

-Heri Ministries Sewing College was established in 2002 by a Kenyan woman with with the goal of providing more than just technical skills.
-The school offers a positive, Christian-based learning and living environment and personal counselling.
-In Kenya and especially in the coast where Malindi is situated, many youth suffer from low employment and debilitating poverty.
+Heri Ministries Sewing College was established in 2002 by a Kenyan woman with the goal of providing more than just technical skills.
+The school offers a positive, Christian-based learning and living environment and personal counseling.
+In Kenya, and especially in the coastal city of Malindi, many youth suffer from low employment and debilitating poverty.
 The surrounding rural communities practice a variety of detrimental customs including marriage of girls as young as 12, bride price (where a family benefits from a valuable gift of cows and cash in exchange for a daughter) and witchcraft (which ostracizes and terrorizes the victim).
-Some tribal communities also practice female genital mutilation (also known as female circumcision).
+Some tribal communities also practice female genital mutilation, also known as female circumcision.

-The program provides technical training helping students to become more valuable and more independent members of their communities.
-They become role models to other girls who see the benefits of furthering their education and starting a business.
-The course normally takes two years and prepares students for the Kenya National Trade Certificate exams.
-Students also learn valuable life skills, as well as business skills and how to maintain a foot-pedal operated sewing machine.
+The program provides technical training to help students become more valuable as independent, contributing members of their communities.
+They become role models to other younger girls, who see the benefits of furthering their education and starting a business.
+The program normally takes two years to complete, and culminates with the Kenya National Trade Certificate exams.
+Students also learn valuable life skills, as well as business savvy, and technical skills like how to maintain a foot-pedal operated sewing machine.

 Digital Tools Take Sewing to Higher Level